Chris Applebaum: Career and influence

 The 1995 video for Better Than Ezra's "Good", directed by Applebaum, brought him a higher level of recognition.

+In 1997 he directed a video for Size 14's lead single Claire Danes Poster, the video remained unreleased though.

 In the coming years, he would direct Fountains of Wayne's "Stacy's Mom", a Carl's Jr. commercial featuring Paris Hilton, and advertisements for CoverGirl and Smirnoff.
 His Carl's Jr. commercial was dubbed by BDS Neilsen as the most aired TV commercial of all time.

 In 2007, Applebaum's video for Rihanna's "Umbrella" was released.
 Applebaum later told Genius, "[Umbrella is] definitely the video that I'm the proudest of," and the video has yielded the highest sale rate of any music video on the iTunes store.

-Applebaum's video for "Stacy's Mom" influenced a campaign for Apple's iPod, and his video for Semisonic's Closing Time is credited for inspiring aspects of Season 6 of The X-Files.
+Applebaum's video for "Stacy's Mom" influenced a campaign for Apple's iPod, and his video for Semisonic's "Closing Time" is credited for inspiring aspects of Season 6 of The X-Files.
 Applebaum has won several awards, including the 2010 MUCH Best International Video for Party in the U.S.A., the 2007 VMA Video of the Year award for Umbrella, and the 2006 MUCH Best Video for a Female Artist for S.O.S.

 Applebaum has also directed several other notable videos including "Party in the U.S.A.".
 The director claims that he now focuses on directing commercials rather than music videos.